Adding curry to a classic beurre blanc really helps to brighten up your dinner routine! And I promise, that Beurre Blanc is not difficult to make.

 How Beurre Blanc is Typically Made….

 First, you start with your vinegar white wine and shallots (or onion) and garlic.
 You want to simmer them all together so that the shallots and garlic get incredibly soft and the vinegar and wine become so reduced there’s barely any liquid left in the pot.
 Usually when the liquid is just glazing the bottom of the pot is when I turn off the heat and throw in a stick of butter.
+We are going to be adding in curry powder to a) create a new and flavorful flavor, and b) create a beautiful looking orange sauce.

 Now – for beurre blanc, they (many professionals, including my Chef instructors at CIA, and mentors) say that you should cube it first, and then slowly add in chunk by chunk and constantly stir over medium low heat.